 SafetyWing is cheap, easy, and admin-free: just sign up lickety-split so you can get back to it!

 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

 Final Thoughts on a Great Weekend in Chicago

 Now that you have the best information on what to do in Chicago this weekend, all that’s left to do is pick the weekend that suits you and enjoy an incredible Chicago trip!
-Check out our backpacking Chicago travel guide for even more tips on saving money when visiting Chicago.

 This city has a rich history, vibrant music scene, impressive architecture, and delicious food!
 There’s an array of impressive sights dotted throughout the city, and although it’s a large city, getting around without a car should be pretty easy!

 Be sure to take in all the quirkiness and nuances that the Windy City has to offer!
 It’s possible to see a lot of Chicago in 3 days if you plan correctly.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!